Bessus: Persian nobleman, murderer and successor of king Darius III Codomannus. He reigned as Artaxerxes V between July 330 and late Summer 329 BCE.

 If Bessus had surrendered at this stage of the war, he would have become one of Alexander's most respected courtiers (the other murderers, Satibarzanes and Barsaentes, were initially pardoned).
 However, after a few weeks, according to Arrian of Nicomedia, Bessus proclaimed himself king and took the name Artaxerxes V. This was a mistake, because Alexander considered himself the rightful Persian king; he now had to attack Bessus.
 In fact, Bessus gave Alexander an excuse to continue his march to the east.

-Bessus tried to defend Bactria, and in fact forced Alexander to make a detour through Drangiana, Arachosia and Gandara, that is through southern Afghanistan.
+Bessus tried to defend Bactria and Sogdia, and in fact forced Alexander to make a detour through Drangiana, Arachosia and Gandara, that is through southern Afghanistan.
 In the Spring of 329, Alexander crossed the Hindu Kush mountains, which Bessus had left unguarded because only a madman would try to cross them early in the year.
 His mistake was decisive.

 Bessus tried to prevent the Macedonian crossing of the Oxus river by burning all available ships.
 However, Alexander's men built rafts: they stuffed their tents with hay, and five days later, the army was on the other bank in the southeast of what is now called Turkmenistan.
 The crossing of the Hindu Kush, the pebble desert and the Oxus were impressive deeds and the enemy lost heart.
 Bessus' courtiers Spitamenes and Datames arrested Artaxerxes V Bessus and handed him over to Ptolemy, Alexander's friend and future biographer.